evertvorster/dynamic-power-daemon/README.md

 # dynamic-power-daemon

-**Dynamic system performance tuning for Linux laptops and desktops** — responsive power profile switching, user overrides, panel overdrive, and display refresh control.
+**Dynamic system performance tuning for Linux laptops and desktops** — responsive power profile switching, and configurable user overrides.
+Keeps your laptop in a low power state when you are not using it, and turns on the power when you are.

 ---